 Tokens

 Language models can only work with data that is in a digestible format.
-In essence, such models comprise many large matrices containing floating point numbers.
-Matrices do not run on characters but on numbers.
+Models do not run on characters but on numbers.
 Therefore, sets of characters are “translated” into sets of integers, so-called tokens.

 Tokens may simply comprise a single word, such as “plant”, but they may also be word chunks.
 Tokens often contain whitespaces.
 See the example below: